from small one page howto to huge articles all in one place

 DESCRIPTION

-Explicit calls to setfsuid(2) and setfsgid() are usually only used by programs such as the Linux NFS server that need to change what user and group ID is used for file access without a corresponding change in the real and effective user and group IDs.
+Explicit calls to setfsuid(2) and setfsgid() are usually used only by programs such as the Linux NFS server that need to change what user and group ID is used for file access without a corresponding change in the real and effective user and group IDs.
 A change in the normal user IDs for a program such as the NFS server is a security hole that can expose it to unwanted signals.
 (But see below.)

 RETURN VALUE